How Much a Korean Wedding Actually Costs

 An alternative is a courthouse registration in Korea with a small family dinner, followed by one proper celebration in the home country later.
 This is the lowest-cost two-line option and it works legally identically to any other marriage registration path.
 The legal marriage happens at the Korean district office regardless of where or whether a ceremony is held.

-The figures in this guide are based on Korea Consumer Agency (한국소비자원) survey data collected in April 2025, published at the 참가격 (reference price) portal: price.go.kr/tprice/portal/wedding/areaStatistic.do.
+The official figures in this guide are based on Korea Consumer Agency (한국소비자원) survey data published at the 참가격 (reference price) portal: price.go.kr/tprice/portal/wedding/areaStatistic.do.

-The Korea Consumer Agency updates this data bi-monthly.
-Wedding vendor pricing is volatile, particularly for hall packages in high-demand areas and for studio-dress-makeup bundles where pricing is heavily negotiated.
+The Korea Consumer Agency updates this data bi-monthly, and prices have been volatile and rising, particularly for hall packages in high-demand areas and for studio-dress-makeup bundles where pricing is heavily negotiated.
 The figures above are a starting point for planning and a reference for negotiation.
 They are not guaranteed current.

 Before signing any hall contract or studio-dress-makeup agreement, check the portal for the most recent survey data for your region and vendor tier.
 The tool allows you to filter by region and service type.

-How much does a typical Korean wedding cost in 2025?
+How much does a typical Korean wedding cost?

-The national median for a hall package plus studio-dress-makeup (스드메) combined is 21,010,000 KRW, based on Korea Consumer Agency (한국소비자원) April 2025 data.
-This excludes housing, honeymoon, food, and in-law gifts.
-Adding food at the median of 58,000 KRW per guest for a 150-person wedding brings the running total to roughly 29,700,000 KRW before the excluded items.
+The national average for a hall package plus studio-dress-makeup (스드메) combined was 21,410,000 KRW on the Korea Consumer Agency (한국소비자원) 참가격 portal.
+This is an official survey figure, and it excludes housing, honeymoon, in-law gifts (예단, 예물), and food.
+Adding food at the survey median of 58,000 KRW per guest for a 150-person wedding adds roughly 8,700,000 KRW on top, before the excluded items, and higher if you choose a course meal over a buffet.

-A standard hall package (예식 패키지) covers a ceremony time slot of 40 to 60 minutes, basic floral decor, an officiant, and parking.
-Food per guest (식대) is billed separately at a per-head rate.
-The studio-dress-makeup package (스드메) is always a separate contract.
+A standard hall package covers a ceremony time slot (typically 60 to 90 minutes from guest arrival through ceremony and food service), basic floral decor, an officiant, and parking.
+Food (식대) is quoted separately at a per-head rate.
+The studio-dress-makeup package (스드메) is always a separate contract from the hall.

 Do we have to do 예단 (in-law gifts) and 예물 (jewelry exchange)?